-KPMG has two principal governing documents: a Partnership Agreement and Partnership Bylaws.
+KPMG has two principal governing documents: a Partnership Agreement and Partnership By-laws.
 Together, these documents establish the structure and principal procedures of governance for the firm.

-KPMG's governing body is its Board of Directors (the Board), and it may have between 13 and 18 members.
+The KPMG governing body is its Board of Directors (the Board) and it may have between 13 and 18 members.
 KPMG has built several different safeguards into its governance structure to help ensure the independence of the Board from the operational management of the firm.